 - Beat in the eggs, one at a time, followed by the salt and vanilla extract.

 - Sift in the cocoa and the flour and stir it well to combine it into a glossy chocolate batter.
 Pour the batter into the prepared tin.

-- Bake the brownies for 28-30 minutes until a knife inserted into the pan comes out fairly clean with a few moist crumbs still sticking to it.
-There should be no wet batter left but the brownie should still be moist.
+- Bake the brownies for around 28-32 minutes until a knife inserted into the pan comes out fairly clean with a few moist crumbs sticking to it.
+No wet batter should be left, but the brownie should still be moist.
 Take care not to overcook the brownies.